gurgunday/ghtml/README.md

 ## Security

 Like [similar](https://github.com/mde/ejs/blob/main/SECURITY.md#out-of-scope-vulnerabilities) [tools](https://handlebarsjs.com/guide/#html-escaping), ghtml does not prevent all kinds of XSS attacks.
 It is the responsibility of developers to sanitize user inputs.
-Some inherently insecure uses include dynamically generating JavaScript, failing to quote HTML attribute values (especially when they contain expressions), and relying on unsanitized user-provided URLs.
+Some inherently insecure uses include dynamically generating JavaScript, failing to quote HTML attribute values (especially when they contain expressions), and relying on unsanitized user-provided URIs.